secuvera/SpotMyBackup/README.md

   // You might not want to loading all tracks, because this could be huge!
   "devShortenSpotifyExportTracks": 0,

-  "printPlaylists": false,  // Just print playlist on website "excludeSaved": false,    // Exclude saved/my-music in export "excludePlaylists": []    // Exclude playlist ids in export
+  "dryrun": true,           // Do not make any changes "printPlaylists": false,  // Just print playlist on website "excludeSaved": false,    // Exclude saved/my-music in export "excludePlaylists": []    // Exclude playlist ids in export